goamsterdam/meetups/HOSTING.md

 the meetup.
 This is often soda/beer and pizza, but can be anything that keeps the attendees from going too hungry/thirsty.
 Don't get too much, it's great if the snacks are finished before the end of the event.

+# Still want to be a host?

+Please fill up the form [I want to be a host](https://docs.google.com/forms/d/e/1FAIpQLSfQL7sqRjZz-tutbyfP27WHAFXll4TAHKfhQ4zSZKI8wFS7zA/viewform?usp=sf_link) and we will reach out to you as soon as possible.